-As of March 31, 2021, we operated 60 E-175 and 16 E-175LL aircraft for United under the United Capacity Purchase Agreement.
-In exchange for providing the flight services under our United Capacity Purchase Agreement, we receive a fixed monthly minimum amount per aircraft under contract plus certain additional amounts based upon the number of flights and block hours flown and the results of passenger satisfaction surveys.
+As of June 30, 2021, we operated 60 E-175 and 20 E-175LL aircraft for United under the United Capacity Purchase Agreement (the "United CPA").
+In exchange for providing the flight services under our United CPA, we receive a fixed monthly minimum amount per aircraft under contract plus certain additional amounts based upon the number of flights and block hours flown and the results of passenger satisfaction surveys.
 United also reimburses us for certain costs on an actual basis, including property tax per aircraft and passenger liability insurance.
 Other expenses, including fuel and certain landing fees, are directly paid to suppliers by United.

-Under our United Capacity Purchase Agreement, United owns 42 of the 60 E-175 and all of the E-175LL aircraft and leases them to us at nominal amounts.
+Under our United CPA, United owns 42 of the 60 E-175 and all of the E-175LL aircraft and leases them to us at nominal amounts.
 United reimburses us on a pass-through basis for all costs related to heavy airframe and engine maintenance, landing gear, auxiliary power units ("APUs") and component maintenance for the 42 United owned E-175 aircraft.

-On November 26, 2019, we amended and restated our United Capacity Purchase Agreement.
-The Amended and Restated United Purchase Agreement included the following amendments:
+On November 26, 2019, we amended and restated our United CPA.
+The Amended and Restated United CPA included the following amendments:

-- Addition of 20 new E-175 LL aircraft to be financed by the Company and operate them for a period of twelve (12) years from the aircraft acceptance and in-service date, expiring between November 2032 and June 2033. - Extended the term of the 42 E-175 aircraft leased from United for an additional five (5) years, which now expire between 2024 and 2028.
-Extended the term of the 18 E-175 aircraft that Company owns for an additional five (5) years, which now expires in 2028. - The Company agreed to lease our CRJ-700 aircraft to another United Express service provider for a term of nine (9) years.
+- Addition of 20 new E-175 LL aircraft to be financed by us and operated for a period of twelve (12) years from the aircraft acceptance and in-service date, expiring between November 2032 and June 2033. - Extended the term of the (i) 42 E-175 aircraft leased from United for an additional five (5) years, which now expire between 2024 and 2028, and (ii) 18 E-175 aircraft that we own for an additional five (5) years, which now expire in 2028. - Agreed to lease our CRJ-700 aircraft to another United Express service provider for a term of nine (9) years.
 We ceased operating our CRJ-700 fleet in February 2021 in connection with the transfer of those aircraft into a lease agreement.
-The amendment also granted United a right to purchase the leased CRJ-700 aircraft at any point during the (9) year lease term for an amount representing the appraised value of the aircraft.
+The amendment also granted United a right to purchase the leased CRJ-700 aircraft at any point during the nine (9) year lease term for an amount representing the appraised value of the aircraft.

-On November 4, 2020, we amended and restated our United Capacity Purchase Agreement.
+On November 4, 2020, we amended and restated our United CPA.
 The amendments reflect the following:

-- Transferred the financing and ownership of the 20 new E-175 LL aircraft to United.
-The aircraft will be leased to the Company at nominal amounts to operate for a period of twelve (12) years from the aircraft acceptance and in-service date, expiring between November 2032 and June 2033. - As of March 31, 2021, 16 E-175LL have been delivered and the remaining 4 aircraft are expected to be delivered by the end of June 2021.
+Transferred the financing and ownership of the 20 new E-175 LL aircraft to United.
+The aircraft are leased to the Company at nominal amounts to operate for a period of twelve (12) years from the aircraft acceptance and in-service date, expiring between November 2032 and June 2033.
+As of June 30, 2021, all 20 E-175LL have been delivered.

-Our United Capacity Purchase Agreement is subject to following termination rights prior to its expiration.
+Our United CPA is subject to the following termination rights prior to its expiration:

-- Permits United, subject to certain conditions, including the payment of certain costs tied to aircraft type, to terminate the agreement in its discretion, or remove E-175 aircraft from service, by giving us notice of 90 days or more. - If United elects to terminate our United Capacity Purchase Agreement in its entirety or permanently remove select aircraft from service, we are permitted to return any of the affected E-175 aircraft leased from United at no cost to us. - Commencing five (5) years after the actual in-service date, United has the right to remove the E-175LL aircraft from service by giving us notice of 90 days or more, subject to certain conditions, including the payment of certain wind-down expenses plus, if removed prior to the ten (10) year anniversary of the in-service date, certain accelerated margin payments.
+- Permits United, subject to certain conditions, including the payment of certain costs tied to aircraft type, to terminate the agreement in its discretion, or remove E-175 aircraft from service, by giving us notice of 90 days or more. - If United elects to terminate our United CPA in its entirety or permanently remove select aircraft from service, we are permitted to return any of the affected E-175 aircraft leased from United at no cost to us. - Commencing five (5) years after the actual in-service date, United has the right to remove the E-175 aircraft from service by giving us notice of 90 days or more, subject to certain conditions, including the payment of certain wind-down expenses plus, if removed prior to the ten (10) year anniversary of the in-service date, certain accelerated margin payments.